Anupamit/Javascript-Theory-Qustions/README.md

 ```
 **[⬆ Back to Top](#table-of-contents)**

-## Q.8 What is Hoisting in JavaScript?
+## Q.9 What is Hoisting in JavaScript?
-JavaScript Hoisting refers to the process whereby the interpreter appears to move the declaration of functions, variables or classes to the top of their scope, prior to execution of the code.
+JavaScript Hoisting refers to the process whereby the interpreter appears to move the declaration of functions, variables, or classes to the top of their scope, prior to execution of the code.

 **Example 01:** Function Hoisting
+Function declarations are fully hoisted, meaning both the declaration and the definition of the function are moved to the top of the scope.
+This allows you to call a function before it appears in the code.
 ```js
 getName('Anupam Kumar')
 function getName(name){